 - Food Aversions and Avoidance patterns

 Looking for a solution to your child’s feeding dependency?
 Tube weaning is the answer.
 It is a method that helps children become happy and healthy eaters by eliminating their dependency on feeding tubes.
-Tube weaning is a structured approach involving behavioral strategies, nutritional modifications, oral-motor therapy, sensory integration, hunger-inducing, etc., all of that helps to make a tube fed child eat orally and independently.
+Tube weaning is a structured approach involving behavioural strategies, nutritional modifications, oral-motor therapy, sensory integration, hunger-inducing, etc., all of which helps to make a tube fed child eat orally and independently.

 Tube weaning is a helpful intervention for children dependent on a feeding tube in the following ways:

 - It teaches a child to eat, reduces food aversions

 - Increases your child’s autonomy and improves their oral skills